Rogue River National Forest > Southwest Oregon FPA 32S-1E-35

 1946: A 28-foot timber tower with an L-4 cab was constructed at cost of $1200.00.
 Howard Ash, a long time lookout on the peak was the builder.
 (Medford Mail Tribune)

-1948: The lookout and lookout duties were transferred from the Rogue River National Forest to the Southwest Oregon FPA.
+1948: The lookout and lookout duties transferred from the Rogue River National Forest to the Southwest Oregon FPA.

 1949: "New shingle roof for Burnt Peak ground house."
 (Southwest Oregon District Annual Report)